There’s always a point in the job process when you are asked the dreaded question: What are your salary expectations?

-There’s always a point in the job process when you are asked the dreaded question: what are your salary expectations?
-This might be a line to fill out in the initial application, a standard part of the phone interview with HR, or a conversation with the hiring manager after the pool has been narrowed down to a few candidates.
+This might be a line to fill out in the initial application, a standard part of the HR phone interview, or a conversation with the hiring manager after the pool has been narrowed to a few candidates.
 Regardless of when the question arises, you need to be prepared to give an appropriate answer that won’t undervalue your worth or jeopardize your chances of advancing in the interview process.
-Before you hit “submit” on that job posting, keep these tips in mind for answering the “desired salary” question whenever it comes up.

-Deflect the question as long as possible.
+Deflect the Question as Long as Possible

 Ideally, the salary discussion should be a signal that an offer is on the way.
 But not all companies have that perspective.
 Sometimes hiring managers will ask early on in the interview process for your salary expectations, perhaps even before you’ve met anyone in person.
 The last thing you want to do is be caught off guard and blurt out a random number, especially when you don’t really know yet what the position entails.

 In reality, the best time to discuss salary expectations is at the end of the process, after you’ve had an opportunity to learn about the position and demonstrate how your experience is a good fit.
-If asked for your desired salary toward the beginning of the recruitment cycle, you can reiterate your interest in learning more about the job before giving a concrete answer.
+If asked for your desired salary at the beginning of the recruitment cycle, you can reiterate your interest in learning more about the job before giving a concrete answer.
 Similarly, if your desired salary is asked on the initial job application, you can write “negotiable” or “commensurate with job expectations.”

 On the flip side, many people switch careers or industries over time, and sometimes this involves taking a pay cut.
 If you are moving from a more lucrative industry (like engineering or financial services) to a typically lower-paying industry (like nonprofits), you might be comfortable taking a lower salary—but the bigger numbers in your salary history could scare a hiring manager away.